blaylockbk/Carpenter_Workshop/README.md

 - "If It Ain't Broke, You're Not Trying" – Uncle Red (The Red Green Show).
 To me, this means that it's ok to have broken code.
 Don't be too dissapointed in yourself.
 There is nothing a little duct tape can't repair.
 It can be fixed, and that is the joy of coding.
 - A workman can't have too many tools.
 Everything has its place.
 Know how to use your tools.
 Keep them organized.
     - Use a code formatter; it helps you write cleaner code.
 (I'm using Black to format my python code.)
+- Old band-aids are grows.
+Don't keep them in your code; fix the issues and then THROW THEM AWAY!

 <br><br>